My predictions for 2021

 * The SNP will win a majority in the Holyrood elections.
 The presence of a slightly increased Green representation will provide an even larger majority in favour of Scottish independence.

 * While "Indyref 2" will dominate political conversation, it will not take place in 2021.
 Partly, this is due to the simply fact that the election will be postponed until later in the year (as per current legislation) and there will simply not be the time to legislate for it and hold one.
-The lack of co-operation from Boris Johnson will also be another factor - although his successor will be more amenable to the possiblity, mainly because she doesn't understand (or have any interest in) Scotland.
+The lack of co-operation from Boris Johnson will also be another factor - although his successor will be more amenable to the possibility, mainly because she doesn't understand (or have any interest in) Scotland.

 *Expect to see more fall-out from the Salmond saga.
 This isn't over yet.